 It’s hard to imagine classic rock – the music genre that defined the seventies and birthed punk and metal – even existing without the significant contributions of the Rolling Stones.
 Thus, it’s appropriate to look at the best Rolling Stones songs of all time!(more…)

 An introduction to the Bee Gees, one of the best bands of all time, in my humble opinion.
 But seriously, ten songs is, of course, merely the tip of a massive iceberg.
-Hopefully, this list will encourage you to dive a bit deeper into the oceans of Bee Gees genius.
+Hopefully, this list of the best Bee Gees songs of all time will encourage you to dive a bit deeper into the oceans of Bee Gees genius.
 (In alphabetical order)(more…)

 Faithful readers will be aware that I simply love The Jam viz.
 Paul Weller (vocals, guitar), Bruce Foxton (bass, vocals) and Rick Buckler (drums).
 The trio had a relatively short recording/performing career – around 5 years – but in that time, The Jam established themselves as one of the top bands in the UK.
 So what were the Best Jam songs of all time?(more…)

 XTC is one of the best bands of all time.
 That’s an opinion I expressed in an earlier post.
 The Swindon band originally consisted of Andy Partridge (vocals, guitar), Colin Moulding (vocals, bass), Terry Chambers (drums) and Barry Andrews (keyboards).
 Andrews departed in 1978 to be replaced by Dave Gregory (guitars) while Chambers left the band in 1982 when he emigrated to Australia.
 The band was reduced to a duo for its final two albums, when Gregory parted ways with XTC in 1998.(more…)

 There you go.
-First off, I am going to share with you a list of the best ten bands of all time, in my humble opinion.
+First off, I am going to share with you a list of the best bands of all time, in my humble opinion.
 (In alphabetical order, mind you)